kotcrab/ocr-reader/README.md

 In reader mode, you can:
 - Use your favorite pop-up dictionary as-if you were reading normal text.
-- Switch the text direction from vertical to horizontal (it's not autodetected for now).
 - Adjust font size of the overlaid text.
   - Overlaid text just need to roughly match actual image text, don't worry about getting it perfect.
 - Adjust page zoom.
+- Change text direction from vertical to horizontal (if auto-detection fails), change reading direction.
 - Analyze the text and highlight unknown words with JPDB.

 Reader settings are unfortunately not yet saved between sessions.